Residential Projects

 Last month, the National Construction Authority (NCA) warned developers against hiring unregistered builders who it accused of being behind the frequent cases of sub-standard buildings in the country.

-The NCA said on Wednesday that it had taken up the matter in collaboration with the County Government of Kericho and other agencies – with a report on the tragedy expected at a later date.
+The NCA said on Wednesday that it had taken up the matter in collaboration with the County Government of Kericho and other agencies – with a report on the tragedy expected later.